istopwg/ippsample/BUILD.md

 Build Instructions for the IPP Sample Code
 ==========================================

-This file describes how to compile and install the IPP source code.
+This file describes how to compile and install the IPP sample code.
 For more information on the IPP sample code see the file called `README.md`.
 Changes are summarized in the file `CHANGES.md`.